Treehouse of Horror XXIX: Opening sequence

 The episode starts in Fogburyport, birthplace of Green Clam Chowder.
-The Simpson family arrive there because a book stated it's a place to visit before they mysteriously disappear.

-However, it was revealed to be a trap and that they will be devoured by Cthulhu.
+The Simpson family arrive there because a travel book stated it's a good place to visit.
+It is revealed to be a trap and the Simpsons are told they will be devoured by Cthulhu.
 However, Homer states that he was promised an oyster eating contest against Cthulhu, and Homer beats him.
 Cthulhu pukes and asks what Homer wants as a reward.
 Homer whispers "I want to eat you."

 Cthulhu is seen in a giant cooking pot and the Simpsons (except Lisa) enjoy a hot dog made of Cthulhu's tentacles.
 Homer then pokes Cthulhu's head with a trident, and his ink spells the title of the episode and the opening credits.
 This sequence is a reference to the novel The Shadow over Innsmouth by H. P. Lovecraft.

 Intrusion of the Pod-y Switchers

 The segment begins at the underwater base of Mapple, where Steve Mobbs (on a screen) tells about the new Myphone and the new unfunny version of himself to an excited audience.
 When everyone is on their phone, the unfunny Steve is revealed to be a plant alien on a mission.
-Now on the plant planet, they shoot spores to Earth (going right next to the Futurama ship with a cloth saying "BRING BACK FUTURAMA" and then getting blown up by The Orville).
-In Springfield, everyone turns into plant versions of themselves.
-The transformed citizens are transported to a utopian plant planet with no technology.
+The plant aliens launch to Earth (passing the Futurama ship with a banner reading "BRING BACK FUTURAMA", which is then getting blown up by The Orville).
+The spores cause everyone in Springfield to turn into plant versions of themselves.
+The transformed citizens are taken to a utopian plant planet with no technology.
 The Plant People see the citizens with pods (Mapple products) and ask where they found those.
 Bart says they found it under the living Christmas tree.

 Multiplisa-ty

-After a sleepover at Milhouse's, he, Nelson, and Bart find themselves in a cell, trapped by Lisa, suffering from dissociative identity disorder (similar to James McAvoy's character from Split), who closes them in again after they do not ask for an encore on her performance.
+After a sleepover at the Van Houten's, Milhouse, Nelson, and Bart find themselves in a cell, trapped by Lisa.
+She is suffering from dissociative identity disorder (similar to James McAvoy's character from Split), and threatens them with continued imprisonment after they do not ask for an encore on her performance.

-During a series of personality changes, Lisa attacks and kills Nelson, and transforms Milhouse into a "paper boy" before telling Bart what he did to anger her: Bart grabbed Lisa's spelling test, changing her answers, mocking Miss Hoover and granting her an F. Lisa has a last change and gives Bart a last chance to save himself and he apologizes and pledges his brotherly love for her, saving himself from being killed by trash.
+During a series of personality changes, Lisa attacks and kills Nelson, and transforms Milhouse into a "paper boy" before telling Bart what he did to anger her: Bart changed Lisa's answers on a spelling test, resulting in an F. Lisa changes again and gives Bart a last chance to save himself.
+He apologizes and pledges his brotherly love for her, saving himself from being killed by trash.
 Returning to her normal self, Lisa confesses to Marge, admitting that the lack of affection she had received caused her to snap, and Marge admits she sympathizes with Lisa, revealing that she locked Homer in the trunk of her car for forgetting their anniversary.